 The good thing about garage windows is that they're more functional than stylish, so you can buy a less expensive type than you would for a living room or bedroom.

-Some folks don't like the weak link to theft that a garage window provides and opt for skylights instead.
+Some folks don't like the weak link to a theft that a garage window provides and opt for skylights instead.
 If you choose skylights, expect to add about $125 in time and materials for each cutout.

 Type of Siding and Roof